datatrails/datatrails-python/docs/runner/components/locations_read.rst

-.. _subjects_list_yamlref:
+.. _locations_read_yamlref:

-Subjects List Story Runner YAML .........................................
+Locations Read Story Runner YAML .........................................

-List all subjects that have the required signature.
+Read the specified subject.

+:code:`location_label` is required.

 The :code:`print_response` setting should be specified as :code:`True` in order to see the results.